Need a clean way to paint with toddlers? Try some bath tub art!

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-- Ice cube trays (I use these in LOTS of activities from math to sensory and life skills practice)
+- Ice cube trays (I use these in LOTS of activities from roll and count math to sensory play and life skills practice)

 - Washable paint (this is my NEW favorite kind that was recommended to me from @friendsartlab)